Edit Filters

 312 Results

 Glenda Eoyang received her doctorate in human systems dynamics from The Union Institute and University in 2001.
-Her research explored questions about the conditions that made some human systems organize quickly and as expected, while others took a
+Her research explored questions about the conditions that made some human systems organize quickly and as expected, while others took a long time to end up in unpleasant or unproductive patterns.

 GovernmentManage Strategic Change